 She has had a long career in translating texts from Spanish to English as well as Latin to English and recently received the PEN/Ralph Manheim Medal for Translation.
 This prestigious award has only recognized a sparse number of translators since it was created.

 Translation is Like Solving Puzzles

 Translation is like solving puzzles.
-It also involves capturing the voice of author and the characters and knowing how various words are used in the context of the culture.
-Peden does incredibly extensive research when translating – sometimes more than academic writers and critics – in order to thoroughly understand a text.
+It also involves capturing the voice of the author and the characters and knowing how various words are used in the context of the culture.
+Peden does incredibly extensive research when translating – sometimes more than academic writers and critics – to thoroughly understand a text.